unitpoint/objectscript/README.md

 The result files (os, os-fcgi) will be located inside of bin folder.

-Compile using Microsoft visual Studio
+Compile using Microsoft Visual Studio
 ===================

 Run examples-os\test.cmd to start example.